jcomeauictx/SATsign/README.md

 ## Management of SAT certificates and digital signatures

 (SAT is the Mexican equivalent of the IRS.
-When you obtain a CFR (tax ID, required for opening a Mexican bank account and for other purposes), they ask for a thumb drive on which they store a certificate and key.
+When you obtain a RFC (tax ID, required for opening a Mexican bank account and for other purposes), they ask for a thumb drive on which they store a certificate and key.
 You can use these for signing documents to be sent to SAT.
 They aren't of much use